kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-03-22-facebook-earnings-report.md

 - **Cost of revenues** is an item with the highest annual growth and its increase was driven mainly by an increase in operating expenses related to **data centers, technical infrastructure and higher costs associated with partnership agreements** (traffic acquisition and content acquisition costs)

 - **Other expense items** were growing mainly thanks to share-based compensation and **growth in headcount**.
-This growth was in line with revenue growth except for marketing and sales expense that is growing quicker thanks to **increase in investments into marketing and community operations**.
+This growth was in line with revenue growth except for marketing and sales expense that is growing quicker thanks to **the increase in investments into marketing and community operations**.
 Without that, the marketing expense increase would be in line with revenue growth.

-### How many emploees does Facebook have
+### How many employees does Facebook have

 Headcount of Facebook grew massively.
 Facebook had 35,587 employees at the end of 2018.
 An **increase of a staggering 42% in one year**